Which Chromebooks and Chrome OS devices will support Steam gaming?

 - Lenovo 5i-14 Chromebook

-And again, this is just an alpha version of Steam that requires your Chromebook to be on the Dev channel in order to even try it out.
-This means that not only will you have to worry about potential stability problems with Chrome OS, but those problems could cause even more of a headache if Steam Alpha is thrown into the mix.
+And again, this is just a beta version of Steam that requires your Chromebook to be on the Beta channel in order to even try it out.
+This means that not only will you have to worry about potential stability problems with Chrome OS, but those problems could cause even more of a headache if Steam Beta is thrown into the mix.

 It's just the beginning

 So what does all of this mean?
 Well, for starters, those who have opted for low-budget Chromebooks are pretty much left in the dark for now.
 Even if you went for higher-powered models, it still might not be enough according to Google.
-It's definitely disappointing to see the limitations, but it's important to remember that this is just an Alpha program and only just became available to try out.
+It's definitely disappointing to see the limitations, but it's important to remember that this is just a Beta program, so not all of your games are compatible just yet.

 Andrew Myrick is a Senior Editor at Android Central.
 He enjoys everything to do with technology, including tablets, smartphones, and everything in between.
 Perhaps his favorite past-time is collecting different headphones, even if they all end up in the same drawer.